Bird fancier lung

 Treatment and prognosis

-Cessation of avian exposure forms a key part of management.
+Cessation of avian exposure is a key part of management.
 Most cases have a good prognosis following cessation.

 - 1. Remy-Jardin M, Remy J, Wallaert B et-al. Subacute and chronic bird breeder hypersensitivity pneumonitis: sequential evaluation with CT and correlation with lung function tests and bronchoalveolar lavage.
 Radiology.
 1993;189 (1): 111-8.
 Radiology (abstract) - Pubmed citation